Did you know...?

 Topic sessions will continue to be around Romans, beginning with why they came to Britain and their experiences while here.

 Year 4 will be performing their Harvest Assembly on 17th October - more details nearer the time.

 Maths homework given out every Friday is to be returned by the following Friday.

 Children will also be issued with spellings on a Friday to be practiced at school and home ready for a spelling test the following Friday.

-4F and 4S will need their P.E kit on a Monday and Tuesday, however we recommend kits remain in school for the whole week.
+4F and 4S will need their P.E kit on a Monday and Thursday, however we recommend kits remain in school for the whole week.

 Another Year 4 expectation is accuracy in Accelerated Reading quizzes.
 The children need to be reading their Accelerated Reding book every night and quizzing in school, when they have finished the book.
 The children need to use their book to support them when finding the correct answer.
 You can support your child at home by asking them questions about what they have read and them showing you where the answer is in the book.